How to Become a Voiceover – 10 things you need to know.

 9. VOCAL HEALTH

-If you are serious about becoming a voice over, you have to look after your voice.
+If you are serious about how to become a voiceover, you have to look after your voice.
 The mucousy tissue that is the vocal folds are delicate and need protecting.
 They are your instrument and you need to protect them like a violinist would a Stradivarius.

 Like most of these subheadings, this really deserves it’s own dedicated blog post and it will do in time.
 But it is worth talking about the importance of vocal health whilst we are here.
 Hydrate.
 Drink (water) little and often.
 It takes two hours to hydrate the human body.
 If you aren’t hydrated for a VO session it will soon become apparent when you are on the mic.
 You are also more likely to damage yourself.